agsh/onvif/README.md

   - ptz

 ### connect(callback)
-Connect to the camera and fill device information properties with `getSystemDateAndTime`, `getCapabilities`, `getVideoSources`, `getProfiles` methods
+Connect to the camera and fill device information properties with `getSystemDateAndTime`, `getCapabilities`/`getServices`, `getVideoSources`, `getProfiles` methods.

+Media discovery runs only when the device advertises Media (or Media2).
+If those calls fail (e.g. Axis A1601 door controller returns “Optional action not implemented”), `connect` still succeeds with empty profiles/video sources and emits a `warning`.
+`getVideoSources` falls back to Media2 `GetVideoSourceConfigurations` when Media1 fails.

 See more detailed information at http://www.onvif.org/ver10/media/wsdl/media.wsdl After cam initialisation we can run several ONVIF commands.